 - The Pauli Murray Murals

-The tours are designed for anyone who has a bike and is comfortable riding on a city street.
+The tours are designed for anyone who has a bike or a scooter and is comfortable riding on a city street.
 The tour is guided by a docent who is an experienced cyclist and lasts about 90 minutes.
 BYOB – bring your own bike.

 Preservation Durham’s enthusiastic and well-informed volunteer tour guides will lead you through the history of the tobacco industry as they tell many tales from Durham’s past, using oral histories and photographs to illustrate the history of tobacco and the people who supplied tobacco products known throughout the world.
 The tour includes descriptions of life in the factories and at home for the thousands of workers who made the Bull City one of the biggest industrial cities in the South as well as those who, like guitarist John Dee Holeman, trekked to Durham’s tobacco auctions to play the blues.